Learning Clique Forests: Background literature, notations and definitions

 \subsubsection{Information Filtering Networks}

-With Information Filtering Networks we refer to a set of approaches aimed at cleaning correlation matrices by simplifying the structure retaining a sparse network with the most relevant correlations only.
+With Information Filtering Networks we refer to a set of network-based approaches aimed at extracting information about the dependency structure from correlation (or, more broadly, similarity) matrices by retaining a sparse network from the most relevant correlations only.
 This methodology originated in the Econophysics community where the interest in modelling dependence stems from studies on the spectral properties of the correlation matrix of financial portfolios \citep{laloux1999noise}, focusing on cleaning methodologies inspired by Random Matrix Theory (RMT) \citep{bun2017cleaning}.
 An alternative approach has been to use tools from topology to investigate the structure of financial markets.
 One seminal idea \citep{mantegna1999} was to use the Minimum Spanning Tree algorithm to build a hierarchical tree structure that retains the largest correlations.
 In further developments other topological constraints have been investigated, notably imposing the planarity of the filtered network \citep{tumminelloetal2005} and studying hyperbolic embeddings \citep{asteetal2005,tumminelloetal2007}.
-These methodologies have enabled the study of several properties of financial portfolios with applications to portfolio diversification \citep{pozzi2013spread,musmeci2015risk}, clustering \citep{musmeci2015riskcorr,song2012hierarchical} and dynamics of correlation in markets \citep{aste2010correlation}.
+These methodologies have enabled the study of several properties of financial portfolios with applications to portfolio diversification \citep{pozzi2013spread,musmeci2015risk}, clustering \citep{musmeci2015riskcorr,song2012hierarchical} and dynamics of correlation structure in markets \citep{aste2010correlation}.